 Anyone who’s anyone should be using a tool like this if they hope to apply some kind of ROI to their social media efforts.

 Best part about it?
-It’s a completely free social media analysis tool, so we highly recommend giving it a spin.
+It’s a completely free social media analytics tool, so we highly recommend giving it a spin.

 Cyfe focuses on tracking social media and email accounts, blogs, websites and so on.